Military School of Realengo: Regulations and hierarchy

 The teaching staff was made up of professors and instructors, respectively responsible for theoretical and practical content, in addition to adjuncts.
 Students only started to be called cadets after 1931.
 They were militarily organized into one or more student companies, which gave way to a Student Corps (later Cadet Corps) after 1918, with subunits of the four branches (infantry companies, grouped in a battalion, engineering company, artillery battery and cavalry squadron), commanded by the instructors.

 Graduates received the rank of aspiring officer and were assigned to complete their training in a troop corps, being promoted to second lieutenant after a minimum period.
 The graduation year and placement among classmates determined the “seniority” of the officer, which defined his priority in the order of promotion and choice of vacancies in the rest of his career.
 A hundredth of a point difference in grade could mean transfer to a major center or a remote garrison.

 The only entry route for the regular officer corps was the Military School.
 Since the 1920s there had been Reserve Officers' Training Center (CPOR) in some cities.
-The Brazilian Expeditionary Force's ifantry had 266 junior officers trained in Realengo and 301 from the R2 reserve, trained in the CPOR's.
+The Brazilian Expeditionary Force's infantry had 266 junior officers trained in Realengo and 301 from the R2 reserve, trained in the CPOR's.
 After the Military School, officers could attend specialization and improvement schools.
 By the Military Education Law of 1928, the School was only one of twelve schools or training centers for officers.
 Since 1919, the idea was for Realengo to be just the first step in military education, educating just enough for the rank of captain.
 The next step was the Officers Improvement School.